Is data on the Cloud Failover Appliance encrypted?

 If you are currently using Nic0:

-- Reboot the CFA to make sure changes apply.
+Restart the Cloud Failover Appliance to make sure the changes applied.